 Basically, your lender will not allow you to forego the requirement for flood insurance simply by obtaining this document.
 It is up to them to require flood insurance regardless of the results of the elevation certificate.

-Your home, hopefully, is built above that level, as that would mean you are less likely to suffer a flood related loss on your property…which should drive down your flood insurance premium.
+Hopefully, your home is built above that level, as that would mean you’d be less likely to suffer a flood related loss on your property…which should drive down your flood insurance premium.